nizard-melliti/Nizard_Melliti_20210712_FL/Week_2/week_2_journak.md

 but with some search I found that we can use assert_number_between to ensure that the number generated is between the bound.
 The difference with yesterday is that while writing my unit tests I realized that my cell and state classes were not testable.
 I had to create methods to return the state of the cell.
 These methods return a value and are therefore testable.

+21/07/2021 :
+I changed my approach about the random generator.
+In the old version of my random generator, I used Integers, whereas I think that using the State object is more appropriate (everything is an object).
+This has brought some changes especially in the Cell object at the initialization of a cell.
+During my next session I will build on this architecture with the TDD methodology.